 For the festival design of the Monheim Triennale we were able to win the Greek graphic artist Vasilis Marmatakis.
 Marmatakis has created the graphic design for the films of Yorgos Lanthimos "The Lobster" (2015), "The Killing of a Sacred Deer" (2017), "The Favourite" (2018) and "Nimic" (2019), among others.

-The design concept is based on the visualization of physical and typographic elements through the experience of sound.
-Vasilis Marmatakis has designed a series of images with patterns like those found on "Mesh Covers" - patterns of perforated fabric or metal used to cover loudspeakers.
-He transfers these onto solid material and then works them with ink.
+The design concept is based on visualizing the experience of sound through physical and typographic elements.
+Vasilis Marmatakis has designed a series of images with patterns like those found on "mesh covers" used to cover loudspeakers.
+He transferred these patterns of perforated fabric or metal onto solid material and then worked them with ink.
 The resulting traces visualize the acoustic resonance between source and receiver.

 About the artist

 Vasilis Marmatakis studied graphic design at Camberwell College of Art and the Royal College of Art in London, and he did research at the Jan van Eyck Academie in Maastricht.
 He worked as an art director in advertising and in 2003 developed the design studio MNP as a co-founder, realizing cross-media projects in print, film, exhibition and web design.